ankitskvmdam/clean-jsdoc-theme/README.md

 You can use `static_dir` to copy all you static files to output dir and use that path in place of `path/to/img`.
 For more details look `static_dir` section.

-### `filter: boolean`

-This option is now deprecated, it was used to change the navbar image to white for better contrast.

 ### `menu: Array<{}>`

 This options allows rendering of extra link(s) in navbar to the side of the documentation.
 It accepts an array of objects, such as in the following example example: